antihaddock/mlops_camp_project/README.md

 # Best Practices
 For this repo we have applied the following best practices:
 1. Unit tests are stored in `./tests/` subdirectory
-2. Integration tests are also stored at `./tests/` and callable via the makefile
+2. Integration tests are also stored at `./integration/` and callable via the makefile
 3. Makefile for runing the model is located in the root directory
 4. Code format checking utilising code linting
 5. Code linting and formatting is done via the Makefile and pylint + black and isort
+6. Git pre commit hooks used for this repo are found in `pre-commit-config.yml` in `./tests/` subdirectory